9 High-throughput sequencing data

 In this case, the name CM042378.1 is an accession number for the sequence at NCBI.
 Everything starting with the first space is extra information and is usually ignored by programs that accept FASTA sequences.
 Only the text after > and before the first space should be considered the sequence name.

-FASTA files can contain multiple sequences like so:
+FASTA files can contain multiple sequences like so (in this case, amino acids):

 >101020_0:000000